 Comfort is the first step to love.

 To begin, I want to touch on two physical attributes, our breasts produce milk to sustain the life of a human baby.
-Every time I am reminded of the intelligence of how our breasts produce the exact antibodies a baby needs and regulates the temperature of our babies’ bodies, my mind is blown.
+Every time I am reminded of the intelligence of how our breasts produce the exact antibodies a baby needs and regulate the temperature of our babies’ bodies, my mind is blown.

 Second, our breasts are here for our pleasure.
 When we feel open to intimacy, our nipples are a very important stop on the way to ecstasy.
 Taking our time with this part of the body usually catapults our overall pleasure to amazing heights.

 Third, this is the coolest one for me, energetically our breasts represent nourishment.
-Think of it this way, how cool is it that the same part of our body is here to give nourishment in the form of milk, and also receive nourishment in the form of pleasure.
+Think of it this way, how cool is it that the same part of our body is here to give nourishment in the form of milk, and also receive nourishment in the form of pleasure?
 This epitomizes the magic of being a woman: we are all things, multifaceted and cyclical.
 We need to both give nourishment and receive nourishment in order to feel whole and happy.
 We need to be balanced.

 Once I got how my breasts are a sacred portal to my overall sense of nourishment, I started to tune into whether or not my give and take was in balance.
 Not even close.
-I took note of all the ways I was giving, and all the ways I was receiving, and the give column was much much longer.
-So I started to prioritize ways in which I loved receiving like asking for help, saying no a lot, getting body work, soaking in hot tubs, going out to beautiful healthy meals, getting more help around the house and spending more time with Jonathan.
+I took note of all the ways I was giving, and all the ways I was receiving, and the given column was much much longer.
+So I started to prioritize ways in which I loved receiving like asking for help, saying no a lot, getting bodywork, soaking in hot tubs, going out to beautiful healthy meals, getting more help around the house, and spending more time with Jonathan.
 Here’s the cool part, the more I embraced receiving, and the less I gave, the more feminine I felt, and the more I loved my breasts.

-I have since discovered that Dr. Christiane Northrup has written extensively about how women who have breast cancer often report being a serious over giver, and under receiver.
+I have since discovered that Dr. Christiane Northrup has written extensively about how women who have breast cancer often report being a serious over-giver, and under-receiver.
 Wow.